Updated: 6 days ago

 Shame leaves us feeling disembodied or disconnected from ourselves.
 There can be a somatic response to this: addiction, stomach issues, back pain and autoimmune conditions are all associated with shame.
 When we are not seen, when our wholeness is disowned, denied or damaged, our ventral vagal nervous system goes into alert, there may be a dissociation of feelings or a breakdown.

-Do not imagine that people whose sense of self is impacted by shame are always introverted or socially phobic, the human spirit is robust and will do anything to survive.
+Do not imagine that people impacted by shame are always introverted or socially phobic, the human spirit is robust and will do anything to survive.
 They are just as likely to be high-functioning, competitive and entrepreneurial.
 Defences can be well tuned and feel like a motivation or successful coping mechanism.
 But ultimately, there is always a relational cost.

 Unshame: healing trauma-based shame through psychotherapy – Carolyn Spring

 Daring Greatly – Brene Brown